 Our legislative agenda will include:

-XI.
+IX.
 Our annual Southern Summit Conference for Children Left Behind

 began in 2006, bringing the national leaders in he field.
 The W.R.
 Rockefeller Foundation of Arkansas was the original funder of the conference and included an evaluation by the National Council on Crime and Delinquency.
 This evaluation indicated that at post 6-months, the information gathered was continuing to have an impact on practitioners attending the conference.

-XII.
-Training and Technical Assistance for Interested Groups, Public Forums to Engage the Community and Build Resources, including Conference Presentations on the following topics:
+X. Training and Technical Assistance for Interested Groups, Public Forums to Engage the Community and Build Resources, including Conference Presentations on the following topics: